 Praised for his “splended baritone voice, rich and rounded”, baritone Junhan Choi, a native of South Korea, is an active opera and concert singer.
-In the 2019-2020 season, engagements included his role as Valdeburgo(cover) in La Straniera with Teatro Nuovo in the capacity of Resident Artist, Count in Le nozze di Figaro, Patrick in The battle of bull run always makes me cry, John in Naomi in the living room with Boston Opera Collaborative and Handel’s Messiah baritone solo with Naples Philharmonic.
+In the 2019-2020 season, engagements included his role as Valdeburgo(cover) in La Straniera with Teatro Nuovo in the capacity of Resident Artist, Count in Le nozze di Figaro, Patrick in The battle of bull run always makes me cry, John in Naomi in the living room with Boston Opera Collaborative, Friedrich in Das Liebesverbot with Cambridge Chamber Ensemble and Handel’s Messiah baritone solo with Naples Philharmonic.

 Past operatic credits include title role as Don Giovanni, Marcello in La Boheme, Escamillo in Carmen, Germont in La traviata, Belcore in L’elisir d’amore, Tideo in Medea in Corinto, Roggiero in Tancredi rifatto, Melisso in Alcina, Baron de Pictordu in Cendrillon, Eisenstein in Die Fledermaus, Geôlier in Dialogues des Carmélites and Dandini in La Cenerentola.